g-libardi/freight-management-system/backend/README.md

 The backend of the Freight Management System is a RESTful API that provides endpoints for managing the system's data.
 The API is built using FastAPI with asyncpg for database access.

 ## Installation and Usage
+Firstly, you will need to build and run a PostgreSQL database, I recommend using docker for this purpose: `docker run --name my-postgres -e POSTGRES_USER=user -e POSTGRES_PASSWORD=password -e POSTGRES_DB=db -p 5432:5432 -d postgres`

 ### With UV package manager
 1. Make sure you are in the directory of the backend project.
 2. Install the dependencies with `uv sync`.